Greater Trail Hospice Society - Support Services

 • Offer respite for family caregivers

-Navigator Program to journey with those who have been diagnosed with life-limiting chronic illness, helping the person and their family to navigate through changes and challenges, connect with resources, learn about their conditions, and anticipate future needs.
-The Volunteers who are a part of this program have undergone additional training and are committed to providing confidential compassionate care through active listening, assisting with navigating the system, and providing resource materials and information
+Navigator Program: provides this special program to journey with those who have been diagnosed with life-limiting chronic illness, helping the person and their family to navigate through changes and challenges, connect with resources, learn about their conditions, and anticipate future needs.

-Friendly Visitor Program focuses on those who live in supportive residential facilities who may have few friends or family who would enjoy a weekly, or bi-weekly, visit from a friendly face.
+Friendly Visitor Program: focuses on those who live in supportive residential facilities who may have few friends or family who would enjoy a weekly or bi-weekly visit from a friendly face.
 The Volunteers who are a part of this program have completed the same requirements as those who are part of our Bedside Vigil Program.

-The Greater Trail Hospice Society Resource Library has books and DVDs for loan on end of life care and grief for both adults and children.
+The Greater Trail Hospice Society Resource Library: has books and DVDs for loan on end of life care and grief for both adults and children.
 Call or visit the hospice office to see the selection.

 250-364-6204